Aman ul-Mulk: Treaties with British Raj

+Territorial expansion

-Aman ul-Mulk, now secure and strengthened, swiftly eliminated his old rivals south of the Hindu Kush and was able as a result to expand his dominion from Ishkamun in the Gilgit Agency to Asmar in Afghanistan.
-The two valleys of Chitral, along the perceived border with Afghanistan were unified under Aman ul-Mulk in 1880, with encouragement from Colonel Biddulph.
+Aman ul-Mulk, secure and strengthened after 1878 treaty, swiftly eliminated his old rivals south of the Hindu Kush and was able as a result to expand his dominion to Asmar in Afghanistan.
+The two valleys of Chitral, along the border with Afghanistan were unified under Aman ul-Mulk in 1880, with encouragement from Colonel Biddulph.
+More than anything else, it was Aman ul-Mulk's sense of his own interests which led him to rely upon Kashmir and the British.

-External pressures
+Conflict with Afghanistan

-For the first time after the withdrawal of the Gilgit Agency in 1881 the Amir of Afghanistan Abd-ar-Rahman, in a letter, claimed suzerainty over Chitral in 1882, he claimed Chitral in unqualified terms and asked its rule Aman ul-Mulk to acknowledge his suzerainty and declared that the British had no right of interference with the affairs of his Chiefship.
+For the first time after the withdrawal of the Gilgit Agency in 1881, the Amir of Afghanistan Abdur Rahman Khan, in a letter, claimed suzerainty over Chitral in 1882.
+He asked Aman ul-Mulk to acknowledge his suzerainty and declared that the British had no right of interference with the affairs of his Chiefship.
 The Governor General of India, Lord Ripon could not leave the letter unchallenged.
-After telegraphic references to London for permission to threaten Abd-ar-Rahman with ‘force of arms if needful’.
-Ripon warned him, tactfully, whereupon Abd-ar-Rahman promised to desist from interfering in the affairs of Chitral in the future.
+After telegraphic references to London for permission to threaten Abdur Rahman with ‘force of arms if needful’, Ripon warned him, whereupon Abdur Rahman promised to desist from interfering in the affairs of Chitral in the future.

-However, on 14 June 1877, officials of the Amir came to Chitral to arrange for the betrothal of one of the Mehtars daughters to the Amirs eldest son, Sardar Habibullah Khan.
-And to hussel the Mehtar into concluding the matrimonial alliance.
+However, on 14 June 1887, officials of the Amir came to Chitral to arrange for the betrothal of one of the Mehtar's daughters to the Amirs eldest son, Sardar Habibullah Khan, and to hustle the Mehtar into concluding the matrimonial alliance.
 The Amir imposed political and economic pressures.
 Aman however did not crumble to this pressure and continued to be reluctant to enter into the said marriage alliance without the sanction of the British Government.
-With the few incidence of turbulence apart Chitral remained relatively undisturbed during this period noting which Churchill wrote, "Meanwhile Aman ul-Mulk ruled in Chitral showing great respect for the wishes of the British Government and in the enjoyment of his subsidy and comparative peace".
+In 1893, the Durand Line Agreement was signed between the Amir of Afghanistan and Colonel Mortimer Durand, under which the former was bound to not interfere in Bajaur, Dir, Swat and Chitral.